Different types of spousal support in North Carolina

 Spousal support is generally referred to by two different terms, depending on the period of time during and for which it is being paid: post-separation support or alimony.

-A dependent spouse is entitled to an ward of alimony if doing so would be equitable after considering all relevant factors, including:
+A dependent spouse is entitled to an award of alimony if doing so would be equitable after considering all relevant factors, such as:

-(4) The amount and sources of earned and unearned income of both spouses, including, but not limited to, earnings, dividends, and benefits such as medical, retirement, insurance, social security, or others;
+- The amount and sources of earned and unearned income of both spouses;

 Amount and Duration

-Contact our firm today if you have questions about postseparation support or alimony or if you think you may need assistance with a spousal support claim.
+Contact our firm today if you have questions about post-separation support or alimony in Charlotte, North Carolina.
+We are here to assist you with a spousal support claim.